 • How did you feel entering the tunnel using the different technique?

 • Are you able to make the entrance smoother, slower/faster?

 • Do you feel under control throughout the entrance?

 • What techniques can you work on to ensure you reach all your goals?

 In preperation for tunnel competitions, it will be important that you have a strong ability to enter and exit the flight chamber without thought as these skills will be necessary.
 Increasing your ability to be able to complete these maneuvers at a range of windspeeds will important when you wish to fly with any partner.

 Belly to Back Barrel Roll

-The first horizontal orientation transition that you will learn, a fairly basic skill that has a specific set of inputs in order to demonstrate a perfect move, an easy switch from your belly flying to your back flying orientation.
-Being comfortable both flying on your belly and your back will be important so that after completing the transition you are stationed in to a comfortable and known position.
+The first horizontal orientation transition that you will learn is an easy switch from the Belly Fly to Back Fly position.
+Being comfortable both flying on your belly and your back will be important so that after completing the transition, you are stationed in a comfortable position.